 Originally he preferred books which he said needed no editing.
 Knopf published translations of prestigious European writers as well as American editions of British books.
 Knopf authors included Joseph Conrad, E. M. Forster, Sigmund Freud, André Gide, Franz Kafka, D. H. Lawrence, Thomas Mann and W. Somerset Maugham.

 Later, Knopf also published great American writers such as James Baldwin, James M. Cain, Theodore Dreiser, Dashiell Hammett, Langston Hughes, Willa Cather, H.L.
-Mencken, George, and John Updike, many of them Blanche’s discoveries.
-One of the few authors Alfred discovered on his own was the amazingly popular Lebanese-American poet Kahlil Gibran, author of The Prophet.
+Mencken and John Updike, many of them Blanche’s discoveries.
+One of the few authors Alfred discovered on his own was the amazingly popular Lebanese-American poet Kahlil Gibran, author of The Prophet, although Knopf didn’t like the book and couldn’t fathom its popularity.

 Knopf’s books displayed the famous borzoi dog colophon and for generations they were guarantees of quality.
 Knopf was eventually sold to the publishing giant Random House and is now an imprint of Penguin Random House.